20-12-2023

 Dave Young:

-Welcome to The Empire Builders Podcast, teaching business owners the not so secret techniques that took famous businesses from mom and pop to major brands.
+Welcome to the Empire Builders Podcast, teaching business owners the not so secret techniques that took famous businesses from mom-and-pop to major brands.
 Stephen Semple is a marketing consultant, story collector, and storyteller.
 I'm Stephen's sidekick and business partner, Dave Young.
-Before we get into today's episode, a word from our sponsor, which is, well, it's us, but we're highlighting ads we've written and produced for our clients.
-So here's one of those.
+Before we get into today's episode, a word from our sponsor, which is, well, it's us, but we're highlighting ads we've written and produced for our clients, so here's one of those.

 Dave Young: